hydro-project/hydroflow/README.md

 The ASCII spec for the graph is printed to stdout on launch.

 ## Communication Patterns
 No particular communication pattern is assumed by Hydroflow.
-The unmodified template is designed to be used in a "star topology": multiple independent clients talking to a single server.
+The unmodified template application is designed to be used in a "star topology": multiple independent clients talking to a single server.
 However, the template can be easily modified to support other topologies.
 Additional examples are provided in the [hydroflow](https://github.com/hydro-project/hydroflow) repository in the `hydroflow/examples` directory.